BareCpper/Version.cmake/README.md

 We recommend using [CPM.cmake](https://github.com/cpm-cmake/CPM.cmake) so you stay upto-date with the latest fixes and features.

-Alternative, you may directly include `Version.cmake` in your project but we don't encourage this.
+Alternative, you may directly include `Version.cmake` in your project but we don't encourage this as to ensure you keep uptodate with latest fixes.

 ### Basic Usage